 At its meeting on March 19, 2004 the Board of Directors of the Company approved the adoption of the 2004 Stock Option Plan.
 The plan authorizes the granting of options for up to 500,000 shares, and covers both employees and directors.
-The adoption and implementation of the new plan was ratified by the shareholders of the Company at the Company's annual meeting of shareholders on May 19, 2004.

-As of December 31, 2012 and 2011, no stock options had been issued under this plan.
+The adoption and implementation of the plan was ratified by the shareholders of the Company at the Company's annual meeting of shareholders on May 19, 2004.
+As of December 31, 2013 and 2012, the Company had no share-based awards outstanding and exercisable and did not grant any options for these years.